TOGETHER

 Q: What happens during the holidays (Ex.
 Christmas Break, Spring Break, etc.)

-A: Before holidays or pro-d days the last backpack delivery before the break has extra food to try to help cover some of the time the students are out of school.
+A: Before holidays or pro-d days the last pack delivery before the break has extra food to try to help cover some of the time the students are out of school.